BFisch14/spring-petclinic/readme.md

 # Test Demo

-# This is a minor release
+# This is a minor release!

 ## Understanding the Spring Petclinic application with a few diagrams
 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>